CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 ### Anti-aliasing

+code can be found in pathtrace.cu in "generate ray from camera"

+anti-aliasing is best done on the gpu because every ray from the camera must be slightly manipulated.
+Therefore since we have many rays and they are all data dependent it makes sense to compute this on a gpu.

 The idea behind anti aliasing is to add some jitter or randomness to the camera rays.
 Instead of having the rays shoot out the same direction every time we add a slight random offset.
 This has the rays bounce in different possibly more interesting directions to accumlate color.
 What we see with the anti aliasing is edges become a bit smoother.
 This technique is essentially free because all we are doing is adding some randomness to the input rays.

 Unfortunately if we use anti aliasing we can not use the First Bounce Cache technique.
 This is because we are manipulating our first rays just a bit.
 So the first computation will not always be the same.

 We could possibly use both techniques if we made the "random-ness" of anti aliasing more deterministic.
 For example, we adjust the camera jitter based off of our sample number.
 IF we did this though we would have to have cache more elements meaning more memory useage.

 ![](img/combo_alias.jpg)